Chris Rock: Comedic style and views

 Eddie Murphy, Sam Kinison, George Carlin, Mort Sahl, and Rodney Dangerfield.

 Comedians who have cited Rock as an influence include Dave Chappelle, Christian Finnegan, George Lopez, Kevin Hart, and Trevor Noah.

 Personal life

 Relationships

 Rock married Malaak Compton-Rock on November 23, 1996.
 Compton-Rock is the founder and executive director of StyleWorks, a non-profit, full-service hair salon that provides free services for women leaving welfare and entering the workforce.
 The couple lived in Alpine, New Jersey with their two daughters.
 In December 2014, Rock filed for divorce from Compton-Rock.
 Rock admitted to infidelity in the marriage, as well as struggling with a pornography addiction.
 The divorce was finalized on August 22, 2016.

 On July 7, 2022, it was reported that Rock had started dating actress, screenwriter, and director Lake Bell.
-Rock later self-identified as single in his 2023 Netflix special.
+Rock later described himself as single in his 2023 Netflix special.

 Religion

 According to Dylan Novak, a Protestant preacher known by the online alias Celebrity Preacher, he had an interaction with Rock where he learned that Rock's faith "did not stick with him as he grew up".
 In a 1989 stand-up routine, Rock remarked, "When you're black there's like no religion to turn to...
 It's like, Christianity?
 I don't think so.
 White people justified slavery and segregation through Christianity so a black Christian is like a black person with no... memory."

 According to Vibe, in 2017, Rock stated during his Total Blackout Tour that he was "trying to get a little bit of religion...
 Not a lot," and that he wanted to "find God before God finds me".
 He also said that he believed in God a little bit but that he practices the religion of comedy.